Vamsiratnala/Arcadedb/README.md

 * Fetch graph data from ArcadeDB and serve via FastAPI.
 * Install all the dependencies from 'myenv' in 'arcade-backend'
-* Use the 'app function' in the main.py file from the 'arcade-backend' folder
+* Run the 'app' in the 'main.py' file from the 'arcade-backend' folder

 ```python
 # Run with: uvicorn main:app --reload